ABOUT SOCIAL JUSTICE at RCMUC

 Ralph Connor is a living example of this in action including all generations.
 Living in a community of diversity and demographics that support these beliefs, Ralph Connor United reaches out to grass roots in our congregation, our Canmore community, nationally and internationally in a way only unique to Canmore.
 Canmore is well known for its ecumenical Christian work collaboratively.
 We are proud to lead and be part of that leadership.

 We are honoured to reside on the traditional lands of the Iyarhe Nakoda people, and look forward to the month of June when the Indigenous Day of Prayer is observed with a special shared Worship service.

-The recent discoveries at the Kamloops Residential School remind us of the ongoing, important work of Reconciliation.
+The discoveries at the Kamloops Residential School in 2021, and subsequent discoveries at Alberni and elsewhere, remind us of the ongoing, important work of Reconciliation.

 This work begins with taking seriously the Calls to Action of the Truth and Reconciliation Commission,